stolsvik/activemq_priority_nonpersistent_issue/README.md

 it's bad anyhow.

-_(A complete solution would require a "peek" functionality to see which bucket had the highest priority message, and identify a way to find the order between two messages when their priority was equal (an ordering on the messageId might possibly be a good way).
+_(A complete solution would require a "peek" functionality to see which bucket had the highest priority message, and identify a way to find the order between two messages when their priority was equal (an ordering on received datetime, then messageId, could maybe be a good order?).
 You'd then always switch to the bucket with the "true next" message.
 An alternative to "peek" might be to always have one message dequeued from each of the buckets, but not removing it: When the `next()` method is invoked, one make sure to have present one from each of the `persistent` and `nonPersistent` underlying buckets.
 Compare them, and return the "true next".
 When the 'remove' call comes, remove the correct message.
 When the next 'hasNext + next' call comes, fetch a replacement for the one returned last time, and compare again.
 If the remove semantics works as hoped, this would effectively be a replacement for the "peek" functionality.)_

 Note that to easily experience this, you should set both the maxPageSize and client prefetch to 1.
 Otherwise, it seems like several of these issues are masked by either the layer above, or on the client - i.e. it reorders, and takes into